nextflow-io/website/content/blog/2015/introducing-nextflow-console.md

 Then, in order to evaluate it, open the ``Script`` menu in the top menu bar and select the ``Run`` command.
 Alternatively you can use the ``CTRL+R`` keyboard shortcut to run it (``⌘+R`` on the Mac).
-In the result box you will see an output similar to the following:
+In the result box an output similar to the following will appear:

     [warm up] executor > local
     [00/d78a0f] Submitted process > sayHello (1)